ajaimes07/Anomalies/README.md

 # Anomalies
 MATLAB scripts to estimate anomalies using extreme value theory.
 1) DOWNDATA_AND_MERGE_V4.m
-Download Daymet data of different year at different tiles Spatilly merge data at different tiles using the function daymetMerge.m A figure is generated to verify tiles have been merged correctly
+Download Daymet data from different years and tiles.
+Spatilly merge data at different tiles using the function daymetMerge.m A figure is generated to verify tiles have been merged correctly